<Women's Army Corps (WACs)>

 Birth Year : 1929

 Death Year : 1995

-Stone was born in Richmond, KY, the daughter of J. Lynn Stone.
+Kara Stone was born in Richmond, KY, the daughter of J. Lynn Stone.
 She was a graduate of Richmond High School and Knoxville College.
 After teaching for a couple of years, she joined the WACs and spent three years in France.
-Stone returned to the U.S. and in 1960 became the first African American graduate student at Eastern Kentucky University (EKU).
-After completing her masters degree, Stone taught at the Louisville School for the Blind, in the Paris, KY, School System, and was a history professor at EKU.
-A. B. Dunston completed Stone's oral history in 1993; the recording is part of the African American Community of Madison County Oral History Project in the Eastern Kentucky University Libraries.
-See also Who's Who Among African Americans, 1980-2004; and M. Bailey, "Richmond teacher has made a lasting impression," Lexington Herald-Leader, 10/10/1984, Lifestyle section, p.
+Stone returned to the U.S. and in 1960 graduated from Eastern Kentucky University (EKU).
+After completing her master's degree, Stone taught at the Louisville School for the Blind; she taught in the Paris, KY, School System; and she was a history professor at EKU.
+While at EKU, Kara worked for Central University College (CUC) from 1967-1969.
+CUC was a unit inside EKU that handled only freshen and sophomore general education.
+In 1969, Kara Stone was hired as a faculty member at EKU.
+She was the first African American female teacher at EKU.
+A. B. Dunston completed Kara Stone's oral history in 1993; the recording is part of the African American Community of Madison County Oral History Project at Eastern Kentucky University Libraries.
+It has been mistakenly written that Kara Stone was the first African American to graduate from Eastern Kentucky University, and that error has been corrected in this entry.
+Though, she may have been the first African American woman to complete an EKU graduate program.
+For more information about Kara Stone, contact EKU Special Collections and Archives; see Who's Who Among African Americans, 1980-2004; and M. Bailey, "Richmond teacher has made a lasting impression," Lexington Herald-Leader, 10/10/1984, Lifestyle section, p.
 D1.

 Subjects: Education and Educators, Military & Veterans, Women's Groups and Organizations, Women's Army Corps (WACs), Blind, Visually Impaired